KnoBuddy/VisualDiffusion/README.md

 # VisualDiffusion
 A GUI for text2img diffusion, as a visual alternative to CLI and Jupyter Notebooks.

+If you would like support me, the development of this GUI, or maybe you have a feature that you desperately want added, please consider supporting me and this program's development on my [Patreon](https://www.patreon.com/knobuddy).

 ![image](https://user-images.githubusercontent.com/64171756/184508953-2c790ea0-c86b-4169-8ab9-061b0dae4e90.png)

 # Instructions for updating VisualDiffusion